rawleyfowler/String-Util/README.md

     $var = neqq('x', 'x');     # False
     $var = neqq('x', undef);   # True
     $var = neqq(undef, undef); # False

-**Note:** neundef() is an alias to this function.
-It is considered deprecated.
-It may be removed in future versions.

 ## ords($string)